 Why The Site Is Being Cleaned Up

 Historical gasworks activities at 433 Smith Street, Fitzroy North have resulted in soil and groundwater contamination.

 Built in 1859, the Fitzroy Gasworks was a key supplier of gas to the Melbourne area, until production ceased in 1927, with the site remaining operational as a workshop and gas storage facility until the 1970s.
 The site was redeveloped into its current layout in the early 1980s.

-The site comprises two parcels of land, the former gasworks, currently occupied by light industrial unit, and the Yarra Council’s public works depot.
+The site comprises two parcels of land, the former gasworks, currently occupied by light industrial units, and Yarra Council’s public works depot.
 Structures in the form of the Valve House and a Porter Prefabricated Iron Store have been assessed as being of historical and social significance.

 Environment Protection Authority (EPA) Victoria issued a clean-up notice for the site in 2014, with works initiated to address the requirements of this notice.
 Development Victoria has appointed Enviropacific to complete remediation of the site under the supervision of an EPA accredited auditor.
 Remediation works will be undertaken across the former gasworks and Council depot sites, as both areas are affected by contamination.

 Enviropacific is a privately owned, market leading, specialist infrastructure service provider, delivering sustainable engineering and applied science solutions to make environments and communities safer and healthier.

 The company was formed in 2001 and has extensive national experience in the remediation of contaminated sites similar to the former Fitzroy Gasworks.
 Enviropacific leverages industry knowledge, expertise and project management to improve environments and to help stop, prevent and reverse environmental damage.

 More information about us and the work we do can be found here.